traveltime-dev/traveltime-platform-qgis-plugin/docs/reference.md

 **Locations:** The points layer to search from.

+**Load fares information:** Load informations about fares in the resulting attributes.

 **Output layer:** Where to save the output layer.
 If you leave this empty, the result will be loaded as a temporary layer.
 It is still possible to save a temporary layer afterwards by right-clicking it in the legend and choosing "make permanent".